Dorsa-Arezooji/PortoDash/README.md

 * PortoDash offers a number of return and risk models to choose from!
 * It calculates the returns and risks of your portfolio's assets to visualize your investment portfolio.
 * It also offers interactive visualizations of your assets and portfolio to help you gain insight.
+* It helps you optimize your portfolio by visualizing and comparing it to the efficient frontier.

+## How to use it?

-🔗 You can try PortoDash <a href='https://dorsa-arezooji.shinyapps.io/PortoDash/'>here</a>.
+🔗 You can try PortoDash <a href='https://dorsa-arezooji.shinyapps.io/PortoDash/'>here</a>.<br>
+* There, you can find a comprehensive documentation.

-💡 You can use this <a href='https://github.com/Dorsa-Arezooji/PortoDash/blob/master/testdata.csv'>sample dataset</a>
+* You can also use this <a href='https://github.com/Dorsa-Arezooji/PortoDash/blob/master/testdata.csv'>sample dataset to get started</a>.

+## Features Coming Soon 💡

+* PortoPredict --> predict
+*

 ---